More Information

 *Address for Correspondence: Lufeng Bai, Jiangsu Second Normal College Nanjing, Jiangsu 211200, China, Email: [email protected]

-Feature processing constitutes a critical component in artificial intelligence and machine learning, directly impacting model performance and generalization capabilities.
-As data scales and complexity continue to increase, traditional methods often fall short in addressing the complexity of modern AI systems.
-Recent advances in deep learning have introduced novel opportunities for feature processing, positioning automated feature engineering as a key research focus.
-This paper aims to explore the latest advancements in AI feature processing methods, analyze current challenges, and prospect future trends to provide insights for related research.
+Feature processing is a vital element in artificial intelligence and machine learning, significantly influencing the performance and generalization abilities of models.
+Conventional feature processing techniques are insufficient for contemporary AI systems.
+Recent breakthroughs in deep learning have created new opportunities for feature processing, while automated feature engineering has emerged as a hotspot.
+This paper aims to show the latest advancements in AI feature processing methods, analyze current challenges, and prospect future trends to provide insights for related research.

 Data processing

-Traditional feature processing methods mainly include data preprocessing, feature selection, and dimensionality reduction techniques.
-Data preprocessing is the first step in feature processing, including data cleaning, missing value processing, outlier detection, and data standardization.
-These steps are crucial for improving data quality and subsequent feature processing effectiveness.
-Data cleaning involves processing noisy data and identifying erroneous values, while missing value processing includes interpolation, deletion, or using algorithms to predict missing values.
-Outlier detection identifies outliers in data through statistical methods or machine learning algorithms to prevent their negative impact on model training.
-Data standardization uses normalization or normalization methods to transform features of different scales into the same range, in order to improve the convergence speed and performance of the model.
+Conventional feature processing methods include data preprocessing, feature selection, and dimensionality reduction.
+Data preprocessing serves as the initial phase of feature processing, encompassing tasks such as data cleaning, detecting outliers, etc. Data cleaning involves processing noisy data and identifying erroneous values and deletion [1].
+Outlier detection identifies outliers to prevent their negative impact on model training.
+Data standardization uses normalization methods to transform features into the same range, in order to improve the convergence speed.

 Feature selection

-Feature selection is the process of selecting the most valuable subset of features from the original feature set.
-Common methods include filtering, packaging, and embedding.
-The filtering method evaluates the importance of features through statistical indicators such as chi square test, mutual information, etc. The packaging method combines the feature selection process with model training, iteratively selecting the optimal feature subset.
-The embedding rule automatically performs feature selection during model training, such as Lasso regression and decision tree algorithms.
-These methods each have their own advantages and disadvantages [1,2] and in practical applications, they need to be selected and combined based on specific problems and data characteristics.
+Feature selection is that one choices the most relevant subset of features.
+Common approaches include filtering, wrapping, and embedding methods.
+The filtering technique assesses feature significance and mutual information.
+The packaging method combines the feature selection process with model training.
+Then, it selects the optimal feature subset.
+The embedding rule performs feature selection during model training, such as Lasso regression and decision tree algorithms.
+These methods each have their own advantages and disadvantages [1,2], and in practical applications, they need to be selected and combined.

 Dimensionality reduction

-Dimensionality reduction techniques reduce the number of features while retaining important information.
-Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) are two widely used linear dimensionality reduction methods.
-PCA transforms the original features into a set of linearly independent principal components through orthogonal transformation, thereby achieving dimensionality reduction.
-LDA is a supervised dimensionality reduction method that seeks the optimal projection direction by maximizing inter class distance and minimizing intra class distance.
-In addition, nonlinear dimensionality reduction methods such as t-SNE and UMAP perform well in handling complex data structures and are widely used in visualization and high-dimensional data analysis.
+Feature selection is to find the pertinent subset from the initial set.
+Typical strategies include filtering, wrapping, and embedding methods.
+The filtering approach evaluates the importance of features such as the chi-square test and mutual information.
+PCA transforms the original features into a set of linearly independent components.
+LDA is a supervised dimension reduction that seeks the optimal projection direction by maximizing inter class distance and minimizing intra class distance.
+In addition, nonlinear dimension reduction methods such as t-SNE and UMAP perform well in visualization and high-dimensional data analysis.

 Feature extraction with CNNs